Opposite adjectives

 Some other times you might think it’s exhausting, challenging, and overwhelming.

-In any case, the words we used above are adjectives.
-We use adjectives to describe a person, a thing, an idea, a place, an animal, etc.
+The words used above are adjectives.
+We use them to describe a person, a thing, an idea, a place, an animal, etc.

 Just think of the words happy and unhappy or believable and unbelievable.

-Now try to think of other adjectives in English that behave like this.
-You’ll probably find lots!
+If you try to think of other adjectives in English that behave like this, you’ll probably find lots.

-Here’s a list of the most common prefixes (those letters placed at the beginning of a word) in Italian:
+The opposite adjectives are formed using prefixes.
+Here’s a list of the most common ones in Italian:

 - in-